GeorgeKarlinzer/Feudal-Simulator-Game-Scripts/README.md

 # Game scripts
-This repository contains scripts responsible for building system in my unreleased 2D strategy game.
+This repository contains scripts I used in my unreleased 2D strategy game.